 The second episode will be created during a curatorial lab residency at Pro Arts Gallery, featuring bi-weekly public projects in Frank Ogawa Plaza between 12:00 – 1:30 PM on Tuesdays and Thursdays in September.

 Inside Pro Arts, both episodes will air; one monitor featuring community members from the Santa Fe district, and the second highlighting individuals from the area surrounding Frank Ogawa Plaza.
 The second episode will be developing over the course of the exhibition, so be sure to return and see the work progress.
 To complement the two video installments, books featuring photographs and stories from each neighborhood will be on view.

-Community Sourced video segments are produced in partnership with The Center for Investigative Reporting (CIR).
+Community Sourced is produced in partnership with The Center for Investigative Reporting (CIR).